Toshiro Mifune: Personal life

 In 1992, Mifune began suffering from a serious unknown health problem.
 It has been variously suggested that he destroyed his health with overwork, suffered a heart attack, or experienced a stroke.
 He retreated from public life and remained largely confined to his home, cared for by his estranged wife Sachiko.
 When she died from pancreatic cancer in 1995, Mifune's physical and mental state declined rapidly.

+Death

 On December 24, 1997, he died in Mitaka, Tokyo, of multiple organ failure at the age of 77.

 Honors

 Mifune won the Volpi Cup for Best Actor twice, in 1961 and 1965.
-Mifune was awarded the Medal of Honor with Purple Ribbon in 1986 and the Order of the Sacred Treasure by the Japanese government in 1993.
-In 1973 he was a member of the jury at the 8th Moscow International Film Festival.
-In 1977 he was a member of the jury at the 10th Moscow International Film Festival.
+He was awarded the Medal of Honor with Purple Ribbon in 1986 and the Order of the Sacred Treasure in 1993.
+In 1973, he was a member of the jury at the 8th Moscow International Film Festival.
+In 1977, he was a member of the jury at the 10th Moscow International Film Festival.

-On November 14, 2016, Mifune received a star on the Hollywood Walk of Fame for his work in the motion pictures industry, located at 6912 Hollywood Boulevard.
+On November 14, 2016, Mifune received a star on the Hollywood Walk of Fame for his work in the motion picture industry.